ChenMorSays/Small-Bets/README.md

 (be it with time or money):
 - Run many iterations / experiments
 - Study your investment to minimize the loss in each bet
-- Take small bets (little leverage) and a big potential upside
+- Each bet must be small (little leverage) and have a big potential upside

 Over time, your success is inevitable.